 How to plot a histogram in Python

-Learn how to plot histograms in Python.
-Discover different methods, tips, real-world applications, and how to debug common errors.
+Learn how to plot histograms in Python using various methods.
+Discover tips, real-world applications, and how to debug common errors.

 How to plot a histogram in Python